Elisabeth Haussard

 Élisabeth Haussard (1700 in Paris – 1804) was a French scientific illustrator and engraver.

 Biography

-Élisabeth Haussard was born the youngest daughter of the family of engraver Jean-Baptiste Haussard.
-Along with her older sister Catherine, she took part in illustrating scientific and technical works, specialising in engraving legends and labels for geographical maps.
+Élisabeth Haussard was the youngest daughter born into the family of engraver Jean-Baptiste Haussard.
+Along with her older sister Catherine Haussard, she took part in illustrating scientific and technical works, specialising in engraving legends and labels for geographical maps.

-Her signature may take the form : « E^{th} Haussard », « El^{th} Haussard », « Elis haussard », « E. Haußard », etc.
+Her signature took the form: « E^{th} Haussard », « El^{th} Haussard », « Elis haussard », « E. Haußard », etc.

-Works
+Selected works

 Élisabeth Haussard partly illustrated the following works :